 where V is the vehicle ownership (expressed as number of vehicles per 1 000 people), y is the saturation level (expressed as number of vehicles per 1 000 people), a and b are negative parameters defining the shape of the function (i.e. the speed of reaching saturation).
-The saturation level is based on several country/region specific factors such as population density, urbanisation and infrastructure development.
-Using the equation above, changes in passenger car ownership over time are modelled, based on the average current global passenger car ownership.
+These three parameters (y, a and b) are based on the historical correlation between GDP per capita and vehicle ownership, additionally taking into account several country/region-specific factors such as population density, urbanisation and infrastructure development.
+Using the equation above, changes in passenger car and two- and three-wheeler ownership over time are modelled, incorporating the curve-fitting approach and the average current global passenger car two- and three-wheeler ownership.
+Bus ownership projections also take into account competition with non-high-speed passenger rail, with Gompertz curves fitted based on correlation with GDP per capita and the share of public transport in the total road and rail passenger activity.
+Having already modelled private vehicle and rail activities, we can derive bus activity projections, and later include additional activity shift from PLDVs to buses based on fuel price elasticity projections.
 Both total vehicle stock and passenger vehicle stock projections are then derived based on our population assumptions.
-Projected vehicle stocks and corresponding vehicle sales are then benchmarked against actual annual vehicle sales and projected road infrastructure developments.
+Projected vehicle stocks and corresponding vehicle sales are then benchmarked against actual annual vehicle sales.
 The resulting vehicle stock projections can therefore differ from those that would be derived using the Gompertz function alone.

 To improve the stock evolution of the vehicle fleet, a dynamic scrappage function has been developed where dedicated scrappage curves are estimated by region based on a correlation of average lifetime with economic growth.
-Dynamic scrappage function allows to evaluate policy measures, such as early retirement of vehicle (Figure 3.6).
-To take into account that older vehicles are used less, an extensive literature review has been carried out to identify mileage curves per vehicle type.
-This enables a more granular assessment of how each vehicle type per vintage (purchase year) is contributing to the total road activity.
+The dynamic scrappage function allows to evaluate policy measures such as for the early retirement of vehicles (Figure 3.6).
+To take into account that older vehicles are used less frequently, an extensive literature review has been carried out to identify mileage curves per vehicle type.
+This enables a more granular assessment of how each vehicle type per vintage (purchase year) is contributing to total road activity.